Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - To-dos: Simple task lists with assignments and due dates

-- Campfire: Real-time group chat when needed
+- Campfire: Real-time group chat when you actually need it

 - Automatic Check-ins: Scheduled prompts like "What did you work on today?"